neoforged/.github/primers/1.21.2/index.md

 ### Recipe Changes

 There have been a few changes within the recipe class itself, which mirror all of the above changes.
 First, `canCraftInDimensions` is removed and now hardcoded into the match function. `getResultItem` and `getCategoryIconItem` has been replaced by `RecipeDisplay` via `display`. `getRemainingItems` has moved to `CraftingRecipe`.
-Finally, all recipes now return their `BasicRecipeBookCategory` via `recipeBookCategory`.
+Finally, all recipes now return their `RecipeBookCategory` via `recipeBookCategory`.

 ```java
 public class MyRecipe implements Recipe<RecipeInput> {